listening for the story

 A member of Picture the Homeless describes what it feels like to be on Hart Island, New York City's potter's field where about one million people have been buried since 1869.
 Click here to read "The Whole Island is a Cemetery."

-The New York Preservation Archive Project (NYPAP) "Diversity and the Outer Boroughs" captures the narratives of New Yorkers who usually get left out of the historic preservation story.
-Leyla Vural conducted some of these interviews.
-Click here to get to the NYPAP Oral History Collection, which includes the audio recording, transcript, and photos from each interview.
+The New York Preservation Archive Project’s Saving Preservation Stories oral history collection captures the narratives of New Yorkers who usually get left out of the historic preservation story.
+This collection includes the audio recording, transcript, and photos from each interview.